 The winners of the Standards+Innovation awards 2025 have been found!

-On 13 November, CEN and CENELEC revealed the winners of this year’s Standards+Innovation awards at European Commission’s flagship event titled “From knowledge to impact: Shaping Europe’s next innovation wave”.
+On 13 November, CEN and CENELEC revealed the winners of this year’s Standards+Innovation awards at the European Commission’s flagship event titled “From knowledge to impact: Shaping Europe’s next innovation wave”.

 For the third year in a row, CEN and CENELEC had the honour to present the winners of the Standards+Innovation award at the annual knowledge valorisation event organized by the European Commission’s DG RTD.